 The happiest, healthiest plants ever—that'll be the end result of feeding food scraps to the worms in this sculptural compost container.
-Most worm farms look, if we're being polite, "functional."
+Most worm farms look, if we're being polite, functional.
 And most compost containers, in tactful terms, do not smell like roses.
 This one, cool-looking and odorless, raises the bar on both counts.
 The designers of this biomorphic worm house collected data for almost two years, then created an algorithm to figure out the best shape for both worm health and human convenience.

 Drop fruit and vegetable peelings, grain foods, and tea bags into a top opening.
-The worms-in-residence will eat at least their own weight of scraps per day.
-The composter can "process" over two pounds of food a week, enough to keep up with most or all of the scraps in a two- or three-person household.
+The worms-in-residence will eat at least half of their own weight of scraps per day.
+The composter can process over two pounds of food a week, enough to keep up with most or all of the scraps in a two- or three-person household.
 Spread the easily removed compost next to your plants or in pots, and watch those babies grow.

 Click here to see how the composter works in four simple steps.

 Wondering what to put in your new composter?
 Click here to see a full list & composter instructions.